Ahmad-A-AlTamim/news_app/README.md

 tested on android

-i use a free api with limit of requests per day
+application use a free api with limit of requests per day